Easy-to-implement sophisticated property investment strategies

 AS PUBLISHED IN AUSTRALIAN PROPERTY INVESTOR MAGAZINE (click here)

 Property investment can mean different things to different people.
-For many investors, purchasing a property, renting it out long term and generating an income from it through rental yields and waiting for it to grow in value, is what property investment is all about.
+For many investors, purchasing a property, renting it out long term and generating an income from it through rental yields, and waiting for it to grow in value, is what property investment is all about.
 But for others, sophisticated property investment strategies might be more suitable.
 These strategies are for those investors who think more strategically, because there are additional ways to generate greater returns.
 It all comes down to asset selection and buying the right property that will deliver above average results.

 So, what do we mean by sophisticated property investment strategies, and how are property investors currently benefiting from this type of investment?

 Well it comes down to uncovering a deeper understanding of the property you are buying, and what hidden value lies in the land component of that property.
 You see, not all land is the same or equal in a given location.
 When you drive through a city, suburb or town, the land that every building occupies is zoned in a different way – depending on the intended use.
-Generally, each council region provides a planning scheme which defines and controls how a particular area can be developed in the future.
-This is usually guided by macro and micro economic drivers, as well as local population growth trends, predictions and other infrastructure development.
+Generally, each council region provides a planning scheme that defines and controls how a particular area can be developed in the future.
+This is usually guided by macro and micro economic drivers, as well as local population growth trends, predictions, and other infrastructure development.

 Put simply, in terms of property investment, you can never assess the true potential of a property unless you understand the layers you cannot see.
 For many, these are the things that are “unknown” and therefore when you understand what to look out for, there can be some enormous gains to be made.